 Sound studios often provide their own recording equipment.
-When purchasing your own, consider choosing a dynamic microphone (Shure and Electrovoice are quality brands) and a Zoom sound recorder.
+When purchasing your own, consider choosing a dynamic microphone (Shure and Electrovoice are quality brands) and a sound recorder (eg. Zoom).
 Focus on flexibility and reliability.

-Headphones
+• Headphones

-Headphones are particularly critical when editing your episode, but may also be used when recording.
+Headphones are particularly critical when editing your episode, and should also be used to monitor when recording.